 Several components make up SNMP traps:

-• SNMP agent: Software running on monitored devices that generate and send SNMP trap messages
+SNMP agent: Software running on monitored devices that generates and sends SNMP trap messages

-• Management Information Base (MIB): Database defining the structure and meaning of trap information
+Management Information Base (MIB): A hierarchical schema that defines the structure and meaning of SNMP objects and trap data

 You must also consider how SNMP traps are submitted.
 They use single UDP packets for transmissions, meaning delivery isn’t guaranteed.
-You can minimize some of this risk by putting the device and collector as close together as possible on the network.
+You can minimize this risk by having reliable network paths between devices and collectors, reducing congestion, and, in some environments, using SNMP INFORM messages for acknowledged delivery.

 Types of SNMP traps